16jdzhang/wsui/README.md

  wsui
 ===
-use websocket to build website. wsui can help you build web application earily.
+use websocket to build website.<br>
+wsui can help you build web application earily.

 # example